PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 # Measuring Lead Time

 Lead time is the measure of how long this update process takes.
-This will tell us how long our deployed version lags behind where we want it to be.
-This is the time interval between when an updated package was first discovered, to when it was deployed in prod.
+This is the most important metric to optimize in patching, as it will tell us how long our deployed version lags behind where we want it to be.
+If our lead time is more than a few days we may start to incur some of the risks of running outdated software.
+The total lead time is the time interval between when an updated package was first discovered, to when it was deployed in prod.

 For the workflow here, we will assume ArgoCD works fairly quickly, so its lag in deploying can be ignored.
 So the query becomes: "How long does it take for changes to progress from `packages/vendored` to `sync/prod`?
 To find this out we should look at each package vendoring event, then for each event find the next time the same package was deployed.